How to Calculate the Value of Your Startup Stock Options

 Step 3: Calculate your potential gains — after taxes

 Let’s start with the cost to buy your options.
-This is based on the strike price and the number of options.
-If you have multiple grants, you’ll need to look at these numbers for each grant.
+If you have multiple grants, you’ll need to calculate the cost for each one..
 Returning to the example above, your future gains rang in at $30,000, but you will have paid $5,000 to acquire shares.
 So, your projected gains are $25,000.

 You’ll also have to pay taxes, which are more complicated and depend on when you exercise:

-- If you exercise after an exit (a cashless exercise), you exercise your options then immediately sell your shares without paying anything up front —hence “cashless.”
+- Exercising after an exit: (cashless exercise), you exercise your options then immediately sell your shares without paying anything up front —hence “cashless.”
 Any gains from the sale is used to cover the strike price and taxes.
 The ordinary income tax rate is applied to the difference between your strike price and share sale price.

 For a more precise breakdown, check out our Stock Option Tax Calculator to explore different tax scenarios and potential outcomes.